General Data Privacy Statement for Schüco International KGPrint page

 (6) You can, of course, object to the processing of your personal data for advertising purposes at any time after providing your consent to advertising.
 You can inform us of your objection to advertising by emailing email@example.com.

-8. Social media icons on the website footer
+8 Social media icons in the website footer

 Usually, when a user visits a website in which a social media button has been integrated, the button solutions provided by the social networks (such as the ‘like’ button) already transmit personal data to the respective social network.